GLOBAL MARKETS-North Korea nerves push stocks down for third day, lift gold

 "We would currently be careful with a whiff of risk aversion in the air and, by extension, also stay away from shorts in the rates market," RBC's global macro strategist Peter Schaffrik said.

-The market's main backstop in times of strain, gold, hit a two-month high of $1,282 an ounce amid the nervousness.
+The market's main safe-haven, gold, hit a two-month high of $1,278 an ounce amid the nervousness.

 It was not only the threat of conflict with nuclear-ambitious North Korea.
 A U.S. Navy destroyer sailed within 12 nautical miles of an artificial island built up by China in a challenge to Beijing’s territorial claims, officials told Reuters.

-Steel and copper prices stayed strong in metals markets.
+Steel and copper prices stayed strong.
 Oil also regained momentum as data pointed to declining U.S. inventories.
-Brent crude was up 80 cents at $53.50 a barrel and U.S. crude was up 60 cents and back up to $50.
+Brent crude was up 30 cents at $53.00 a barrel and U.S. crude was up 22 cents at $49.78.

 There have been some markets which have benefited from the U.S.-North Korean sabre rattling.